Five things we learned from the Seahawks’ first practice of the COVID-modified 2020 training camp

 Ursua activated and back to practice

-As expected, receiver John Ursua was activated of the Reserve/COVID-19 list on Wednesday and was back at practice.
+As expected, receiver John Ursua was activated off the Reserve/COVID-19 list on Wednesday and was back at practice.

 Ursua was placed on the reserve list Sunday after a positive test.